CarstenGrohmann/OOMAnalyser/README.md

 ## Installation

-Installing OOMAnalyser is quite easy since OOMAnalyser consists only of two files, a HTML file and a JavaScript file.
+Installing OOMAnalyser is quite easy since OOMAnalyser consists only of two files, an HTML file and a JavaScript file.
 Both can be stored locally to use OOMAnalyser without an Internet connection.

 ### Installation steps